 - spiritual distress.

-You can help patients and the people around them by listening to and addressing their concerns about symptoms or care.
+You can help patients and the people important to them, by talking to them about any concerns they have about the person's symptoms or their care.

 Preparing for an emergency